 But while this selflessness is indeed instinctual, it may not always be for the best…for mom OR the kids.
-Case in point: exercise, and more specifically, finding the time to do it.
+Case in point: exercise.
+Or more specifically, finding the time to do it.

 But it shouldn’t always be that way.
 Taking the time out of your busy day to put in a training run doesn’t make you a selfish mom.
 If anything, it can make you a BETTER mom.
 And here’s how:

 Ever heard the saying “when mom is happy, everyone is happy”?
 (Related: have you ever heard the saying “running is cheaper than therapy?”)
 Well, it’s true.
 (Both statements.)

 Exercise, especially running, is a proven stress fighter and mood stabilizer (you know: “The Runner’s High”).
 You’ll be able to handle the next toddler or pre-teen disaster without literally crying over spilled milk.
 Running is also an amazing confidence booster.
 I know I can’t be the only mom who fears I’m doing absolutely everything wrong, and wondering how I’m even allowed to be in charge of these little people, when I have no idea what I’m doing.
 After a good run, however, I’m supermom once again, able to tackle mom duties confidently with my head held high.